x1n32-How-to-Guide/coding-tasks-test-5/HashMapReport.md

  - Changing value/description (new Description) WORKS!

  <br>
-For Hash Map Exercise, You have passed 1 out of 3 tests.
+For Hash Map Exercise, You have passed 2 out of 3 tests.
  <br>

-Have another go.
+Well done.
  <br>